LAGO: A Local-Global Optimization Framework Combining Trust Region Methods and Bayesian Optimization: Introduction

-In the past few decades, Bayesian Optimization (BO) \cite{garnett2023bayesian, shahriari2015taking} has seen broad adoption in academia and industry as a budget-efficient approach for optimizing expensive black-box functions.
-Its applications include, among others, hyperparameter tuning for machine learning \cite{snoek2012practical}, material design \cite{mekki2021two}, and robotics \cite{berkenkamp2023bayesian}.
+We consider optimization problems in which evaluating the objective is computationally expensive, for instance, in engineering design \cite{mdobook} when using PDE-based models, shape optimization in fluid- and aero-dynamics when using computational fluid dynamics models \cite{ferziger2002computational}, and more generally in PDE-constrained optimization \cite{hinze2008optimization}.
+In these contexts, accurate (noise-free) gradients are often available via automatic differentiation \cite{baydin2018automatic} or adjoint-based methods \cite{plessix2006review}, at a cost comparable to, if not lower than, that of a single function evaluation.

+A key challenge in this setting is whether to pursue a global or a local optimization strategy.
+On the one hand, Bayesian Optimization (BO) \cite{garnett2023bayesian} is well known for its strong performance under limited evaluation budgets.
 Given a compact set $\mathcal{X} \subseteq \mathbb{R}^d$, $d\in \mathbb{N}$, and a continuous function $f : \mathcal{X} \to \mathbb{R}$, BO addresses the problem of finding

-by imposing a probabilistic surrogate model over $f$, typically a Gaussian Process (GP) \cite{rasmussen2005}, which serves as a prior distribution over functions.
-The posterior inference is used to improve the knowledge of $f$ and to guide the selection of the next evaluation of $f$ through the maximization of an acquisition function, which is designed to be computationally inexpensive to optimize over the design space.
+by placing a Gaussian Process (GP) \cite{rasmussen2005} prior over $f$.
+Posterior inference is used to improve the knowledge of $f$ and to guide the selection of the next evaluation of $f$ through the maximization of an acquisition function, which is inexpensive to optimize over the design space relatively to $f$ \cite{frazier2018tutorial}.

-Under regularity assumptions on the function $f$ and the chosen covariance kernel, BO methods are known to enjoy asymptotic convergence guarantees, typically expressed in terms of sublinear regret bounds or in-fill distance of the search space \cite{bull2011convergence, srinivas2012information}.
-However, these guarantees are asymptotic and do not prevent repeated sampling in already explored regions which is undesirable under a finite evaluation budget.

-While acquisition functions perform well in identifying promising regions, they often induce strong clustering of the evaluation points.
-Such clustering can lead to near-singular kernel matrices and severe numerical instability in GP inference, particularly for smooth kernels such as the squared exponential one \cite{wendland2004scattered,wynne2021convergence}.